Research

 We are researching the representation of meaning as geometry rather than as statistical correlations between tokens.
 Concepts occupy positions in a 20-dimensional space; semantic similarity is literal Euclidean distance; reasoning is path-finding between coordinates rather than next-token prediction.

-Two thousand foundational primitives — the conceptual building blocks from which higher-order ideas compose — are positioned by mathematical optimisation against a training corpus.
+2,000+ foundational primitives — the conceptual building blocks from which higher-order ideas compose — are positioned by mathematical optimisation against a training corpus.
 Independent validation against neural network feature extractors shows convergence between this designed structure and learned representations: the same conceptual relationships emerge whether discovered statistically or constructed geometrically.

 Because knowledge is explicit and structural rather than distributed across weights, the architecture cannot hallucinate in the conventional sense — there is no statistical mechanism by which a fact not present in the graph can be invented.
 Every reasoning step is a traceable navigation from one known coordinate to another.